LimEunSeop/docker-node-nas/README.md

     name: proxy-network
 ```

-What you should notice is:
+What you should note is:

 1. You should use root user so that SSH acceess from client, which can be Jenkins, is done easily.
 2. `/root/.ssh` volume should be mounted so that `authorized_keys` file from the server is not lost.